Jamby Madrigal

-Maria Ana Consuelo Abad Santos Madrigal-Valade (born April 26, 1958), better known as Jamby Madrigal, is a Filipina politician and businesswoman.
+Maria Ana Consuelo Madrigal de Valade (born April 26, 1958), better known as Jamby Madrigal, is a Filipina politician and businesswoman.
 She was elected as a senator in the 2004 elections.
 After only one term, she ran for the presidency in the 2010 elections and lost.

 Early life and career

-Jamby Madrigal was born in Manila, Philippines on April 26, 1958, to Antonio Madrigal-López y Paterno (1918–2006) and Amanda Abad Santos y Teopaco.
-She is the granddaughter of the former Supreme Court Chief Justice José Abad Santos of San Fernando, Pampanga.
+Jamby was born in Manila, Philippines on April 26, 1958, to Antonio Madrigal y Paterno (1918–2006) and Amanda Abad-Santos y Teopaco.
+She is the granddaughter of the former Supreme Court Chief Justice José Abad-Santos of San Fernando, Pampanga.
 Her grand uncle – pre-Commonwealth Assemblyman Pedro Abad Santos – founded the Socialist Party of the Philippines.

-Her paternal grandfather was billionaire businessman and Senator Vicente Lopez Madrigal of Ligao, Albay.
+Her paternal grandfather was billionaire businessman and Senator Vicente Madrigal of Ligao, Albay.
 Her aunt, Pacita Madrigal-Warns, was a Senator during the Quezon and Magsaysay administrations and was the first administrator of the Social Welfare Administration, the predecessor of today's Department of Social Welfare and Development (DSWD).
 Her late uncle and aunt were former Acting Minister of Foreign Affairs Manuel Collantes and heiress Consuelo "Chito" Madrigal.

 In addition to her work for her numerous foundations, in 2003 she became the spokesperson for the youth-based Kontra Pulitika Movement (KPM), which champions education, protection of the environment, and economic empowerment through livelihood programs.

 She acted in a movie on the life of Luis Taruc, the Kapampangan founder of the Hukbo ng Bayan Laban sa mga Hapon (Hukbalahap).
 Ka Luis was the protégé of her grandfather and great uncle, the Abad Santos brothers.
 In the film, ‘Anak Pawis’, she portrays her grandmother, Amanda Teopaco.

 Madrigal obtained a bachelor's degree in economics from the Santa Clara University and a master's in development economics from Yale University, both in the United States.